What Are Incoterms? International Commercial Terms Meanings and Usages

 Why Do Incoterms Matter?

-With 197 countries in the world, each boasting a unique set of rules and regulations, moving cargo between them can often be confusing.
-The International Chamber of Commerce originally developed incoterms to simplify this process and to promote global economic prosperity and trade — a goal that incoterms have achieved.
+With 197 countries in the world, each boasting a unique set of rules and regulations, moving cargo between them can be confusing.

 Without their assistance, international business transactions would be far more complex.